1993 Iowa murders: Guilty plea to manufacturing and distributing meth

 In 1999, the prosecution appealed the sentencing deduction due to the severity of Honken's attempt to obstruct the investigation against him.
 An appellate court agreed, adding that "one can easily conclude from witnesses' testimony that appellee caused the disappearance of one or more persons, including prospective prosecution witnesses, in 1993."
 Without the deduction, Honken faced 27 to 33.75 years in prison.

-During his resentencing hearing in January 2000, Honken, asked for leniency, saying he had successfully participated in a drug rehabilitation program and taken educational programs.
-He claimed he had nothing to do with the 1993 disappearances.
-"For years now, the government has made these terrible accusations against me," he said.
-"I didn't kill anyone and even though that hasn't been proven, the accusations have repeatedly been used against me.
-I realize I am here because of my own actions.
-I am sorry for what I have done, but I haven't done these heinous crimes the government accuses me of.
-I have seen people get murdered here and being in a place like this makes the sentence I have now almost like a death sentence."
+At his resentencing hearing in January 2000, Honken asked for leniency, saying he had successfully participated in a drug rehabilitation program and taken educational programs.
+He claimed he had nothing to do with the 1993 disappearances, saying:

 Bennett resentenced Honken to 27 years in prison, saying the minimum sentence was sufficiently harsh.
 Referring to the 1993 disappearances, Bennett said that while the government had made a compelling case for Honken likely being responsible, his view was that if the government believed Honken was a murderer, they should charge him with murder.

 While in prison, Honken made plans to escape, and then murder witnesses, law enforcement officers, and the federal prosecutor.
 To prepare for his escape, Honken and fellow inmates practiced retrieving an officer's weapon, learning how to remove handcuffs with minimal tools, and training in martial arts scenarios centering around encounters with an armed escort.